plancks-cloud/plancks-cloud/README.md

 # What is Planck's Cloud?

 Have you ever wanted to build a tiny app and host it from home?
 Have you ever had a startup idea and wanted to deploy it within an hour?
-Planck's Cloud aims to make deploying and hosting your next idea from home a walk in the park.
+Planck's Cloud aims to make deploying, reverse proxying and HTTPS your next idea from home a walk in the park.

 # How it works

-Planck's Cloud allows you to run containers on your home computer/s and make endpoints available on the public Internet.
-Traffic entering your network will be proxied to the relevant containers &amp; services.
-Planck's Cloud automatically configures LetsEncrypt TLS and is able to serve up traffic over HTTPS.

-A simple command line interface allows you to change things on your servers and also to enable CI/CD pipelines.
+Install Planck's Cloud onto a machine you want to use as a server.
+Install the CLI and start deploying!

 # What can Planck's Cloud do?